Jordi-lizy/info2180-project1/README.md

 # info2180-project1

-This is Project 1 for <Your Jordan Wilson>
+This is Project 1 for Jordan Wilson